joshuaboniface/supersensor2/README.md

       `light.turn_on` block starting on line 38 of the ESPHome configuration to disable this functionality.

-For more details, please [see my first blog post on the Supersensor project](https://www.boniface.me/the-supersensor/) and [my update post on version 2.0](https://www.boniface.me/the-supersensor-2.0).
+For more details, please [see my first blog post on the SuperSensor project](https://www.boniface.me/the-supersensor/) and [my update post on version 2.0](https://www.boniface.me/the-supersensor-2.0).

 **NOTE: For those with v1.x hardware, see [the repository for that code instead](https://github.com/joshuaboniface/supersensor).**